joshuaunity/stackmoney/README.md

 # stackmoney
 This is a webapp which generates transaction for items bought.
-User can also download reciept for each of these tranasctions.
+User can also download reciept for each of these transactions.

 ## Other things you need to know:
 To test out the api's you need to download Insomnia to run the endpoints, you can download insomnia by following the url below.